Poster

 Hui GUO · Grace Yi · Boyu Wang

-While crowdsourcing has emerged as a practical solution for labeling extensive datasets, it presents a significant challenge in learning accurate models due to noisy labels contributed by annotators with diverse expertise.
-Existing approaches typically estimate the true label posterior conditional on the instance and noisy annotations to infer true labels or adjust loss functions.
-These estimates, however, ignore potential misspecification in the true label posterior, which can degrade model performances, particularly in scenarios with high noise ratios.
-To address this issue, we investigate learning from noisy annotations with estimated true label posterior through the lens of conditional distributionally robust optimization (CDRO).
-In particular, we propose formulating the problem as minimizing the worst-case risk within a distance-based ambiguity set centered around a reference distribution.
-By examining the strong duality of the formulation, we derive upper bounds for the worst-case risk.
-Additionally, we develop the analytical solution for the dual robust risk for each data point, which motivates a novel robust pseudo-label collection algorithm by leveraging the likelihood ratio test.
-This algorithm enables the construction of a pseudo-empirical distribution, serving as a more robust reference probability distribution in CDRO.
+While crowdsourcing has emerged as a practical solution for labeling large datasets, it presents a significant challenge in learning accurate models due to noisy labels from annotators with varying levels of expertise.
+Existing methods typically estimate the true label posterior, conditioned on the instance and noisy annotations, to infer true labels or adjust loss functions.
+These estimates, however, often overlook potential misspecification in the true label posterior, which can degrade model performances, especially in high-noise scenarios.
+To address this issue, we investigate learning from noisy annotations with an estimated true label posterior through the framework of conditional distributionally robust optimization (CDRO).
+We propose formulating the problem as minimizing the worst-case risk within a distance-based ambiguity set centered around a reference distribution.
+By examining the strong duality of the formulation, we derive upper bounds for the worst-case risk and develop an analytical solution for the dual robust risk for each data point.
+This leads to a novel robust pseudo-labeling algorithm that leverages the likelihood ratio test to construct a pseudo-empirical distribution, providing a robust reference probability distribution in CDRO.
 Moreover, to devise an efficient algorithm for CDRO, we derive a closed-form expression for the empirical robust risk and the optimal Lagrange multiplier of the dual problem, facilitating a principled balance between robustness and model fitting.
 Our experimental results on both synthetic and real-world datasets demonstrate the superiority of our method.

 Live content is unavailable.
 Log in and register to view live content